realamirhe/react-aptor/README.md

 }
 ```

-> It's better to start name of this internal functions with `_`
+> It's better to start the name of these internal functions with `_`

 ### 💡 The `this` problem in API object

-In a case you see this keyword usage in third-party API
+In a case, you see this keyword usage in third-party API
-you must specifying `this` something other than returned API object.
+you must specify `this` something other than returned API object.
-The following examples is for howler integration using react-aptor:
+The following examples are for howler integration using react-aptor:

 ```js
 {